Nemocas/AbstractAlgebra.jl/doc/src/polynomial.md

 CurrentModule = Nemo
 ```

-# Univariate polynomials
+## Introduction

-Nemo allow the creation of dense, univariate polynomials over any ring $R$.
+Nemo allow the creation of dense, univariate polynomials over any computable

-## Polynomial types

-Although the user rarely needs to deal directly with Julia types for Nemo
-objects, we provide the relevant information here for developers.

-Generic univariate polynomials in Nemo have type `GenPoly{T}`, where `T` is the
-type of the coefficients of the polynomial.

-The string representation of the variable and the base ring $R$ of a generic
-polynomial is stored in its parent object.
-Parent objects of generic univariate
-polynomials have type `GenPolyRing{T}`.

-In addition to generic polynomials, Nemo provides access to numerous polynomial
+ring $R$.
+There are two different kinds of implementation: a generic one for
+the case where no specific implementation exists, and efficient implementations
-implementations over specific rings, provided by C/C++ libraries.
-The following
+of polynomials over numerous specific rings, usually provided by C/C++
+libraries.

-table shows each of the polynomial types available in Nemo, their base ring $R$,
+The following table shows each of the polynomial types available in Nemo, the
-the type of their parent objects and the library providing those types.
+base ring $R$, and the Julia/Nemo types for that kind of polynomial (the type
+information is mainly of concern to developers).

 Base ring                             | Library             | Element type        | Parent type
 --------------------------------------|---------------------|---------------------|----------------------